Strichartz inequalities for the Schr\"odinger equation with the full Laplacian on H-type groups: Introduction

 and the result is sharp in time. \end{theorem}

-In comparison with the results for the Schr\"{o}dinger equation solution in \cite{FV} and \cite{DH}, we have obtained an improvement on the time decay, respectively due to the bigger size of the H-type group center and the replacement of the full Laplacian.
+In comparison with the results for the Schr\"{o}dinger equation in \cite{FV} and \cite{DH}, we have obtained an improvement on the time decay, respectively due to the replacement of the full Laplacian and the bigger size of the H-type group center.